 Attorney Outreach Calendar C.A.R. attorneys visit real estate offices and local associations throughtout the state providing an opportunity for a live discussion of current legal issues as well as training sessions on the use of new C.A.R. standard forms.

-May 1, 2013 Legal Article: The Consumer Financial Protection Bureau (CFPB) has issued new rules (rule) that amend Regulation Z, which implements the Truth in Lending Act (TILA).
+Dec.
+3, 2013 (revised) Legal Article: The Consumer Financial Protection Bureau (CFPB) has issued new rules (rule) that amend Regulation Z, which implements the Truth in Lending Act (TILA).
 The rule requires creditors to make a reasonable, good faith determination of a consumer’s ability to repay a loan secured by a dwelling before providing a loan.

 This rule becomes effective on January 10, 2014.
 This Q&A will review those aspects of the new rule most relevant to REALTORS®.